-(And yes, World Nutella Day is a thing.
-It’s February 5.
+(Yes, World Nutella Day is a thing – it’s February 5.
 You’re welcome.)

 7. Organize supporting content.

 A picture says a thousand words, right?
-Once you have your written content ready, spend some time finding high-quality, relevant photos and videos or preparing files for uploading.
-Relying on the same old photos from your company’s archive collection of stock photographs can get overused pretty quickly if you’re always scrambling the day of to find supporting content rather than taking the time to plan in advance for new assets.
+Once your written content is ready, spend some time finding high-quality, relevant photos and videos or preparing files for uploading.
+Relying on the same old images from your company’s collection of stock photos can get boring pretty quickly.
+Rather than scrambling the day of to find supporting content, take the time to plan for new assets.

 8. Team cooperation.

-Though an often overlooked advantage of editorial calendars, I can personally attest to how much of an impact they can have on building unity and cooperation across a team.
-When you are creating your editorial calendar, send out a request for content ideas from others on your team.
+Though an often-overlooked advantage of editorial calendars, I can personally attest to how much of an impact they can have on building unity and cooperation across a team.
+When you’re creating your editorial calendar, send out a request for content ideas from others on your team.
 It’s a fantastic way to build internal support and buy-in for your content marketing endeavours and helps everyone feel involved.
-Not to mention, it’s an easy way to keep tabs on upcoming issues from other departments.
+Plus, it’s an easy way to keep tabs on upcoming issues from other departments.

 Keep in mind that there isn’t one set way to create an editorial calendar.
 Find a system that works best for you – whether that’s Excel, Google Calendar, or just a pen and paper – and get planning your content.

 Want help with creating an editorial calendar tailored to suit your business’ content marketing needs?
 Let’s chat!